 Most federal sponsors allow preaward spending for grants 90 calendar days prior to the anticipated award start date.
 Other sponsors limit the dollar amount or do not allow preaward spending.
 It is rare for contracts to include language allowing preaward spending.
 Special language must be negotiated.

-If the sponsor authorizes preaward spending, you must open an early PTA.
+If the sponsor authorizes preaward spending, you can open an early PTA.
 If the research involves human or animal subjects or stem cells, a protocol must be submitted before early an PTA can be opened.
 Although you can receive an early PTA, work on animals and humans cannot begin until the protocol is approved.

-Preaward spending is done at the PI’s risk.
 The sponsor is not obligated to fund the pre-award costs if the project is not funded, and the sponsor's authorization of preaward spending does not guarantee that the PI will receive the award.
 If the award does not materialize, the PI must cover for the costs from his or her unrestricted funds.

 In addition, if the start date of the project is delayed beyond the 90 day period, the award will not cover the costs if they were incurred outside the 90 day period.

 Preaward Spending Risk Example 1: How the Guarantee Account Works